 Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 23 The deepest local till layer resting directly on bedrock contains PAG material and will be visually segregated and treated as PAG material unless otherwise determined, and will be stockpiled within the east mine rock stockpile, or disposed of in a manner where acid rock drainage (ARD) potentials will be controlled.
 A detailed mine rock segregation program / management strategy will be developed around the distribution of non-potentially acid generating (NPAG) and PAG materials, and a program of ongoing testing to be carried out during mining operations of the mine rock being removed.
 A Geochemical Monitoring Plan for the Construction and Operation Phases was issued in accordance with MOECC ECA 5178-9TUPD9 requirements, and has been implemented at the RRM site.
-Monitoring was ongoing during 2017. geochemical data to identify that portion of the till overlying the bed which requires handling as PAG material, based on the characteri of the clasts (loose stones) contatherein.
-Segregation is commonly utilized and MEND 5.4.2d (MEND Manual, Volume 4, Prevention ar portion of the till overlying the bedrock
+Monitoring was ongoing during 2017.
+NG proposes to utilize visual and geochemical data to identify that portion of the till overlying the bedrock which requires handling as PAG material, based on the characteristics of the clasts (loose stones) contained therein.
+Segregation is commonly utilized and MEND 5.4.2d (MEND Manual, Volume 4, Prevention and Control) indicates that segregation is